ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a symbolic link (Filename: 13-symbolic_link) A script that copies all html files that do not exist in or newer than the versions in parent directory from working to parent directory (Filename: 14-copy_html)
-A script that moves all files beginning with an upper case (Filename: 10o-lets_move)
+A script that moves all files beginning with an upper case (Filename: 10o-lets_move) A script that deletes all files in the working directory that ends with the character ~